SCULPTURE EXHIBITION HOURS & LOCATIONS

 On or before May 4, 2018 the judging panel will inform three (3) Finalists of their selection as First Place, Second Place, and Honorable Mention.
-The Finalists will be notified and recognized at a May City Council meeting.
+The Finalists will be notified and recognized at the May 22, 2018 City Council meeting.

 Finalists will be awarded monetary prizes: $500 for first place, $250 for second place, and $50 for Honorable Mention.
 The First Place winner may be featured in future City of Santa Clara Activities Guides, and the image of the artwork may also be featured on the City’s web page, local Channel 15 slide show rotation, future Sculpture Exhibition brochures, and other City branding.

 Applicants will be selected based upon the following criteria:

 - Appropriateness of content (should be appropriate for all audiences)

 - Social network score

 All submissions must be logged by 11:59pm (PST) on February 16, 2018.